Preparation

 No, the practice tests and the Practise Now! book are non-refundable and are provided for your use immediately after purchase.

 The test is the same for both roles.
 This allows for ease of transfer should you wish to change roles.
-The pass marks are different.

 More information about the role of a Protective Services Officer